Current PhD Students

 Email: cvjacksn@memphis.edu

-Her path into the local community development sector began as a volunteer of the Frayser Community Development Corporation and later flourished into a leadership role within the agency as its deputy director.
-On this journey she has held many roles in the agency, but it was her role in designing and implementing the agency’s HUD-certified Housing Counseling program at the onset of the Financial Crisis, that she realized she had a passion for identifying neighborhood issues/challenges and seeking out policy and programs as sustainable solutions for neighborhood growth.
-She spent many years researching the Frayser market, to include its high rate of foreclosures and bankruptcies.
-This led to the development of Housing Counseling Program that would assist thousands of residents in the community with becoming an informed homeowners and or aid existing homeowners with sustainable home preservation services.
-Frayser has overcome the high rates of foreclosures and its values have rebound and on the continual rise.
-Her next mission is work diligently in the same community and explore ways to build economic prosperity amongst its residents.
+She began her path into the local community development sector as a Frayser Community Development Corporation volunteer.
+It later flourished into a leadership role within the agency as its deputy director.
+On this journey, she has held many roles in the agency.
+Still, it was her role in designing and implementing the agency’s HUD-certified Housing Counseling program at the onset of the Financial Crisis, that she realized she had a passion for identifying neighborhood issues/challenges and seeking out policy and programs as sustainable solutions for neighborhood growth.
+She spent many years researching the Frayser market, including its high rate of foreclosures and bankruptcies.
+This led to the development of a Housing Counseling Program that would assist thousands of residents in the community in becoming informed homeowners and/or aid existing homeowners with sustainable home preservation services.
+Frayser has overcome the high rates of foreclosures; recently, the neighborhood's home values have rebounded and are rising.
+Her next mission is to work diligently in the same community and explore ways to build economic prosperity amongst its residents.

-Her research interests are formed within understandings of neighborhood structural racial inequities and addressing the GAPs for growth and opportunity in divested communities.
-She is inspired to explore if communal wealth building could alleviate poverty and build areas of sustainable growth.
+Her research interests are shaped by understanding neighborhood structural racial inequities and addressing the GAPs for growth and opportunity in divested communities.
+She is inspired to explore whether communal wealth building could alleviate poverty and create areas of sustainable growth.

-To learn more about Miss Jackson and her personal journey devoted to neighborhood development visit www.realurbanconcepts.com.
+To learn more about Miss Jackson and her journey devoted to neighborhood development, visit www.realurbanconcepts.com.

 Kenny Latta